Tiger quoll: Life history

-Tiger quolls are generally not vocal, but vocalisations can be heard in any social interaction.
+Adult quolls are rarely vocal outside of social interactions.
 Antagonistic or disturbed vocalisations are guttural huffs, coughs, hisses, and piercing screams.
 "Cp-cp-cp" sounds are produced by females in estrus.
 Females communicate with their young with "chh-chh" and "echh-echh" calls.
 The former are made by females and the latter are made by young.
-"Juveniles vocalise frequently when fighting and their mother will hiss when they clamber over her."
+When conflict erupts among juveniles, a range of vocalisations are continuously emitted, and when clambering over their mother, she'll emit a "hiss".
 During antagonistic encounters, quolls also threaten each other with open mouths and teeth displays.
 At this time, the ears are laid back and the eyes are narrowed.
 Males grasp and bite each other in combat.

 Tiger quolls reproduce seasonally.
 They mate in midwinter (June/July), but females can breed as early as April.
+Males are not involved in parenting, with females bearing full responsibility.
 The mating behaviour of the tiger quoll is unique among the quoll species in that the female vocalises when in estrus and easily accepts the male's mounting.
 In addition, the female's neck swells up.
 Mating involves the male holding on the female's sides with his paws and holding on the neck with his mouth.
+Polyestrous, females are in heat for an average of 3 to 5 days within a 28-day cycle.
 Copulation can last as long as 24 hours.
-Females give birth with their hindquarters raised and their tails curled.
+Succeeding a 3-week gestation period, females give birth with their hindquarters raised and their tails curled.
+Around 2 to 6 young are born, starting life at only 7 mm, and increasing in size by more than 5 times during their first month.
 For the time the young is in the pouch, a female rests on her sides.
-After the young have left the pouch, females stay in nests they have built.
+After the young has left the pouch, females stay in nests they have built.
 For their first 50–60 days of life, the young cannot see, so they rely on vocalisations and touch to find their mother or siblings.
 It stops when their eyes open after 70 days.
 Young are not carried on the back, but they do rest on their mother and cling to her when frightened.
 By 100 days the young become more independent of their mothers, and the mothers more aggressive towards their young.
+Males reach physical maturity at the age of three, and females at two.
+Both sexes attain sexual maturity at the about same age; one year.
+They do not usually last more than around three years in the wild.